Important: please read this message before following the guidance

 - Clear protocols to manage any person who becomes symptomatic in the training or play environment should be included in the risk assessment and risk mitigation plan.

-- Clear protocols to support the Welsh Government’s Test, Trace, Protect strategy and the associated GDPR implications of retaining and making available people’s personal information as needed, both in terms of staff members and individuals in the training or play environment It should be noted that Regulation 12 of the Health Protection (Coronavirus Restrictions) (No. 2) (Wales) Regulations 2020 requires reasonable measures to be taken to minimise the risk of exposure to coronavirus on premises open to the public and on any premises where work takes place, as well as to minimise the spread of coronavirus by those who have been on the premises.
-One reasonable measure is collecting contact information from each person at the premises or, in relation to persons from the same household, from one of them, and retaining it for 21 days for the purpose of providing it to the Welsh Ministers or to a public health officer upon either’s request.
-For swimming pools, indoor fitness studios, gyms, spas or other indoor leisure centres or facilities, it is a legal requirement to collect and retain contact information for 21 days, and in exceptional circumstances, for a longer period, e.g. where police ask for information 20 days after collection.
-Further guidance on keeping records and test, trace and protect can be found here.
+- Clear protocols to support the Welsh Government’s Test, Trace, Protect strategy and the associated GDPR implications of retaining and making available people’s personal information as needed, both in terms of staff members and individuals in the training or play environment.
+It should be noted that the Welsh Government Coronavirus Regulations require reasonable measures to be taken to minimise the risk of exposure to coronavirus on regulated premises (e.g. open to the public and on any premises where work takes place), as well as to minimise the spread of coronavirus by those who have been on the premises.
+One reasonable measure is collecting contact information from each person at the premises, taking reasonable measures to ensure the contact information is correct, and retaining it for 21 days for the purpose of providing, on their request, to the Welsh Ministers and/or a contact tracer.
+The person responsible for the premises is required to collect the person’s name and information sufficient to enable the person to be contacted (including a telephone number, and, in relation to a person at regulated premises, the date and time at which the person was at the premises).

 - Similarly, the risk assessment and risk mitigation plan should outline how staff who are returning to the training or play environment from self or household isolation due to suspected or confirmed cases of Coronavirus or other Coronavirus related reasons (such as having to isolate as part of a household where a member(s) was suspected or confirmed as having Coronavirus) will be medically assessed prior to return.